MicrosoftDocs/azure-devops-docs/docs/test/mtm/connect-microsoft-test-manager-to-your-team-project-and-test-plan.md

    ![Expand the server name and choose a project.](_img/connect-microsoft-test-manager-to-your-team-project-and-test-plan/almt_connect2.png)

-   If you don't see your project, choose **Add server** and enter the URL of your VSTS or TFS server.
+   If you don't see your project, choose **Add server** and enter the URL of your Azure DevOps or TFS server.

 1. Create a new test plan, unless there's already a plan you want to use.
 Typically, you create a separate test plan for each sprint.